-Syntax Alpha-numeric coding for each contributor Recommended Field Name Contributor Values Value 1: Revenue per contributor as reported in financial statements (Statement of Financial Performance) Value 2: Contributions in cash received per contributor for UN inter-agency pooled funds, provided not yet reported in audited financial statements 16.
-Reported using the functional currency of the entity.
+Syntax Alpha-numeric coding for each contributor Recommended Field Name Contributor Revenue per contributor as reported in financial statements (Statement of Financial Performance) Values Reported using the functional currency of the entity.
 Consolidated figures will be translated to USD using the UNORE on the last day of the reporting period.
-Period Required: Annual Optional: Quarterly Optional: Monthly Exceptions.
+Period Required: Annual Exceptions.
 Constraints and Exclusions Not applicable Implementation guidance Appendix 1 Phase Approved Approval Date HLCM and UNSDG approval - Fall 2018 Validation Date Standard will be reviewed as required Data Steward CEB Secretariat